 Advising on & Drafting Tenancy Agreements

 Our dedicated lawyers will discuss the type and length of tenancy required, as well as any restrictions you would like to place on your Tenant.
 We will also ask you to consider the deposit you require, and how you want to protect it.

 Once we have gathered all the required information, we will draw up a document that is tailormade to your needs , and we will explain any related legal issues.

-If you are a tenant, we will help you to fully understand the legal implications of your Tenancy Agreement and any other paperwork involved.
-The usual agreement is an Assured Shorthold Tenancy, which gives a tenant the legal right to reside at a property for either a set period of time (known as a fixed-term tenancy) or it may roll on a week to week or month to month basis (known as a periodic tenancy).
+If you are a tenant, we will help you to understand the legal implications of your Tenancy Agreement and any other paperwork involved.
+The usual agreement is an Assured Shorthold Tenancy, which gives a tenant the legal right to reside at a property for either a set period of time (known as a fixed-term tenancy agreement) or it may roll on a week to week or month to month basis (known as a periodic tenancy).

 Whatever the agreement, we will ensure that your interests are protected as much as possible.

 Deposit Protection Schemes

-Since 6th April 2007, all landlords and letting agents have been required to protect their tenants' deposits by either insuring them or keeping the deposit in a custodial scheme.
+All landlords and letting agents are required to protect their tenants' deposits by either insuring them or keeping the deposit in a custodial scheme.

 Energy Performance Certificates

 The EPC and report must be made available free of charge by the Landlord to the Tenant or prospective Tenant.

 Should a dispute arise between you and your tenant, we can advise you as to your legal rights and obligations and help you to settle the matter.
 If necessary, we can negotiate with your tenant, amend the agreement, commence legal proceedings and attend court hearings.

 Buy to Let